insight-creative/foxstructures.com/content/portfolio/c3-corporation-remodel.md

   page_title:
   meta_description: When C3 Corporation’s employee and machinery needs began to exceed their 88,000-square-foot building, they turned to Fox Structures for renovation.
   featured_image: /uploads/c3-remodel-1.jpg
+  featured_image_alt: C3 Marshall Building sign with building in the background
 date: 2021-10-14T07:00:00Z
 featured: true
 order: 3